sovware/directorist/readme.txt

 == Beautiful Modern Design and 100% Responsive ==

 Integrate Directorist Business Directory with your existing theme and turn it into a personalized business directory or classified website using a wide range of functionalities.
-Directorist boasts modern-day designs with 3 types of view that includes — grid, list, and map view.
+Directorist boasts modern-day designs with 3 types of view that include — grid, list, and map view.
 Integrate with popular themes like Astra, Avada, Divi, etc. and start your Business Directory right away with trending designs.

 == Easy Translation, RTL & Built-in SEO Solution ==

-Translate your business directory or classified website to any language effortlessly using Loco Translate plugin that provides in-browser editing of the translation files and get your directory listing website optimized for SEO.
+Translate your business directory or classified website to any language effortlessly using the Loco Translate plugin that provides in-browser editing of the translation files and get your directory listing website optimized for SEO.

 👉 **Multilingual Facility:** Directory listing websites created by Directorist Business Directory are 100% translatable and can be translated into multiple languages.

-👉 **Built-in SEO:** Directorist Business Directory lets you set custom meta title and description in every directory page.
-It is also compatible with Yoast SEO plugin.
+👉 **Built-in SEO:** Directorist Business Directory lets you set custom meta titles and descriptions on every directory page.
+It is also compatible with the Yoast SEO plugin.

-👉 **RTL (Right to Left):** Directorist Business Directory is fully compatible with RTL languages like Arabic, Aramaic, Hebrew etc.
+👉 **RTL (Right to Left):** Directorist Business Directory is fully compatible with RTL languages like Arabic, Aramaic, Hebrew, etc.

 == Powerful Search and Advanced Filters ==